 - The trope is subverted when Garnet uses her future vision to see how following Steven will turn out.
 The first two times she pauses before saying they'll do it his way.
 The third time, she's panicked about Peridot, and Steven doesn't bother waiting around for her to decide what his way will result in.

 - Screens Are Cameras: Peridot and the Gems look at each other as if the screen in the kindergarten was a window.

 - Show Within a Show: Connie gets Steven interested in the book The Unfamiliar Familiar, which is part of series called The Spirit Morph Saga.

 - Space Age Stasis.
 Averted with the Homeworld Gems, whose technology has advanced in the 6000 years the Kindergarten has been shut down, with Peridot bemoaning the systems as archaic while trying to restart them.

-- Stunned Silence: Connie's reaction to Steven not realizing the book series has to be read in a specific order is to just stare blankly without a word, confusing Steven on the other end of the phone line.
+- Stunned Silence: Over the phone, Steven tells Connie he didn't realize the book series has to be read in a specific order.
+Connie just stares blankly without a word, confusing Steven on the other end of the phone line.

 - Technology Marches On: In-universe, Peridot bemoans how archaic the Kindergarten is while she is trying to start it up again.

 - Wasn't That Fun?: Connie's reaction to being rescued from a Robonoid attack on the Crystal Temple is to grin cheerfully and remark to Steven "I love hanging out at your place."